kyma-incubator/hack-showcase/docs/examples/demoscenario.md

 ## Overview

-The purpose of this guide is to show how to configure GitHub Connector in a way that allows user to write Lambda Function that is fully functional and fully utilizes the functionality of the connector.
+This purpose of this guide is to show example usage of GitHub Connector, which allows you to to handle GitHub events.
+With it's help you will create a lamda in Kyma, which reacts to new issue on connected repository with a short message accessible in lambda's logs.

 ## Prerequisites